 Thomas Henry Banner, MID, Sergeant, 14242, Royal Engineers.
 Thomas was the son of Thomas and Annie Banner, of Sea View, Llanstadwell, and had enlisted at Devonport into the Royal Engineers.
 He was posted to their 2nd Field Company, which was attached to the 8th Division.
 The 8th Division was formed during October 1914, by the bringing together of regular army units from various points around the British Empire.
 The Division moved to the Western Front in November 1914, a badly-needed reinforcement to the BEF which had been all but wiped out at Ypres.
 They saw their first major action at the Battle of Neuve Chapelle, and then at the Battle of Aubers.
 They then saw further fighting at the Action of Bois Grenier, before moving to the Somme in 1916, where they fought at the Battle of Albert.
 In March, 1917 they followed the German Retreat to the Hindenburg Line, which is probably where Thomas was Mentioned in Despatches (Gazetted on 18 May 1917).
 Later that year the Division moved to Ypres, fighting at the Battle of Pilckem, and the Battle of Langemarck.
 In March 1918 the Division were on the southern end of the Somme, and here met the German Offensive head on, at the Battle of St Quentin.
 They were pushed back, fighting at the Actions at the Somme Crossings, the Battle of Rosieres, and the Actions of Villers-Brettoneaux, before being withdrawn from the line to rest.
 However, the chosen rest area was soon to be hit by a German attack on their new positions on the Aisne, and fought at the Battle of the Aisne.
 Thomas was killed here on 27 May 1918.
 He was 38 years old, and is commemorated on the Soissons Memorial, France.

 John Bryan Bermingham, Engine Room Artificer 4th Class, M/12333, Royal Navy.
-John was born on 14 July 1893, the son of Michael and Annie Bermingham, of 27, Kensington Road, Neyland.
-He served in the Royal Navy aboard the Duke of Edinburgh Class Cruiser, H.M.S.
-Black Prince.
+John was born on 14 July 1893, the son of Michael Bermingham and Annie Priscilla Bermingham (nee Morris), of 27, Kensington Road, Neyland.
+He worked as a fitter prior to enlisting into the Royal Navy on 2 March 1915 and after completing his training at HMS Victory II was posted aboard the Duke of Edinburgh Class Cruiser, HMS Black Prince.
 The Black Prince was attached to the First Cruiser Squadron during the Battle of Jutland, on 31 May 1916.
 She had become separated from the rest of the fleet when she was spotted by the German Battleship Thuringen, who trained her searchlights onto her, making her a sitting target for the rest of the German fleet.
 After a desperate 15 minute fight against the odds, the Black Prince blew apart and sank.
-John was killed aboard her that night.
-He was 22 years old, and is commemorated on the Portsmouth Naval Memorial.
+John was 22 years old when he was killed during the loss of Black Prince.
+He has no known grave but the sea, so is commemorated on the Portsmouth Naval Memorial, Hampshire.

 Ernest Sidney Blackmore, Private, 71225, Royal Army Medical Corps.
 Ernest was the son of Walter John and Agnes Blackmore, of 16, Frederick Street, Neyland.
 Ernest originally served with the 124th Field Company, Royal Engineers, which was attached to the 38th (Welsh) Division.
 He transferred to No. 1 Company, Royal Army Medical Corps in September 1915, and served on HMHS Aquitania (a Hospital Ship) from 8 October 1915 until 4 December 1915, when he was hospitalised at Alexandria, suffering from enteric fever, and spent four months recovering before being invalided to England aboard the SS Dover Castle.
 Ernest survived the war, bad sadly became one of the many influenza casualties which marked the end of the conflict.
 He died at Aldershot Isolation Hospital on 22 November 1918, aged 23, and is buried at Honeyborough Cemetery, Neyland.